Before submitting a proposal, grant-seekers must secure the approval of their department chair, the dean of faculty and the business office.

 Grant Proposal Resources

-One of the best ways to prepare a grant proposal is to look at some successful proposals from other HMC faculty.
-The structure and even some of the content (e.g. general statements about HMC’s strengths) from those proposals can be adapted for your own proposal.
+One of the best ways to prepare a grant proposal is to look at some successful proposals from other Harvey Mudd faculty.
+The structure and even some of the content (e.g. general statements about the College’s strengths) from those proposals can be adapted for your own proposal.
 The dean of faculty can suggest faculty members willing to share their proposals and offer help and advice.

 - Grant Proposal Preparation FAQ’s (PDF)